-• sourceContext: Classifier [0.1]

-Gives the context for sourcePropertyPath to begin from.

-• targetContext: Classifier [0.1]

-Gives the context for targetPropertyPath to begin from.
+- sourceContext: Classifier [0.1] Gives the context for sourcePropertyPath to begin from. - targetContext: Classifier [0.1] Gives the context for targetPropertyPath to begin from.

+- [1] sourceContext shall have a value when source is a property, otherwise it shall not have a value. - [2] targetContext shall have a value when target is a property, otherwise it shall not have a value.

-- [1] sourceContext must have a value when sourcePropertyPath has a value. - [2] targetContext must have a value when targetPropertyPath has a value. - [3] The property in the first position of the sourcePropertyPath list, if any, must be owned by the sourceContext or one of its generalizations. - [4] The property in the first position of the targetPropertyPath list, if any, must be owned by the targetContext or one of its generalizations. - [5] The property at each successive position of the sourcePropertyPath and targetPropertyPath, following the first position, must be owned by the Block or ValueType that types the property at the immediately preceding position, or a generalization of the Block or ValueType. - [6] The type of the property at the last position of the sourcePropertyPath list must own or inherit the source of the stereotyped directed relationship. - [7] The type of the property at the last position of the targetPropertyPath list must own or inherit the target of the stereotyped directed relationship.
+- [3] source shall be a property when sourcePropertyPath has a value. - [4] target shall be a property when targetPropertyPath has a value. - [5] The property in the first position of the sourcePropertyPath list, if any, shall be owned by the sourceContext or one of its generalizations. - [6] The property in the first position of the targetPropertyPath list, if any, shall be owned by the targetContext or one of its generalizations. - [7] The property at each successive position of the sourcePropertyPath and targetPropertyPath, following the first position, shall be owned by the Block or ValueType that types the property at the immediately preceding position, or a generalization of the Block or ValueType. - [8] The type of the property at the last position of the sourcePropertyPath list shall own or inherit the source of the stereotyped directed relationship. - [9] The type of the property at the last position of the targetPropertyPath list shall own or inherit the target of the stereotyped directed relationship.

-8.3.2.8 DistributedProperty
+8.3.2.9 DistributedProperty

 DistributedProperty is a stereotype of Property used to apply a probability distribution to the values of the property.
 Specific distributions should be defined as subclasses of the DistributedProperty stereotype with the operands of the distributions represented by properties of those stereotype subclasses.
-A sample set of probability distributions that could be applied to value properties is given in E.7, Distribution Extensions.
+A sample set of probability distributions that could be applied to value properties is given in E.7.

-[1] The DistributedProperty stereotype may be applied only to properties of classifiers stereotyped by Block or ValueType.
+[1] The DistributedProperty stereotype shall only be applied to properties of classifiers stereotyped by Block or ValueType.

-8.3.2.9 ElementPropertyPath
+8.3.2.10 ElementPropertyPath